knative/serving/docs/spec/errors.md

 See
 [the kubernetes documentation for how this is handled for Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#failed-deployment).
 For
-Revisions, we will start by assuming a single timeout for deployment (rather than configurable), and report that the Revision was not Ready, with a reason `ContainerDeadlineExceeded`.
-Note that we will only report `ContainerDeadlineExceeded` if we could not determine another reason (such as quota failures, missing build, or container execution failures).
+Revisions, we will start by assuming a single timeout for deployment (rather than configurable), and report that the Revision was not Ready, with a reason `ProgressDeadlineExceeded`.
+Note that we will only report `ProgressDeadlineExceeded` if we could not determine another reason (such as quota failures, missing build, or container execution failures).

-Since container setup time also affects the ability of 0 to 1 autoscaling, the `ContainerDeadlineExceeded` condition should be considered a terminal condition, even if Kubernetes might attempt to make progress even after the deadline.
+Since container setup time also affects the ability of 0 to 1 autoscaling, the `ProgressDeadlineExceeded` reason should be considered a terminal condition, even if Kubernetes might attempt to make progress even after the deadline.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/revisions/abc